 It’s unbelievably frustrating.

-I’ve always been raised to pay my debts first, and then live off the leftovers.
-If you live with in your means, this generally shouldn’t be a problem.
+I was raised to pay my debts first, and then live off the leftovers.
+If you live within your means, it generally shouldn’t be a problem.

 I could probably add a few more trivial points, but I don’t think I need to…